-Our skin is often an indicator of what we are experiencing internally.
-When your skin is stressed, it is best to use gentle products with soothing ingredients like aloe vera, colloidal oatmeal, niacinamide and hyaluronic acid to restore the skin’s hydration and barrier function.
+The skin is often an indicator of what is happening internally.
+When skin is stressed, it is best to use gentle products with soothing ingredients like aloe vera, colloidal oatmeal, niacinamide and hyaluronic acid to restore the skin’s hydration and barrier function.
 You can also use mild exfoliators like the Sanitas Gentle Refining Mask or the CosRx Green Hero Calming Pads to help prevent congestion.
 As always, the most important thing is to wear SPF daily to prevent further irritation from the sun.

-When it comes to stress, though, products are not the only solution.
+When it comes to stress, products are not the only solution.
 Taking time out for yourself is the key.
 Find what helps you go into a restful, parasympathetic mode.
 Breathe deeply.
-When stressed, we often tend to take more shallow breaths, depriving the skin of much-needed oxygen and increasing our anxiety.
+When stressed, breaths tend to be more shallow, depriving the skin of much-needed oxygen and increasing our anxiety.

 Redirect your focus to things you’re able to control that don’t involve picking at your skin so that any skin inflammation or conditions do not continue to worsen.
 Instead, treat yourself to the Sensitive Skin Facial at Silver Mirror: the best facial experience to unwind from a busy day.

 Our facial for sensitive skin mainly focuses on soothing and restoring moisture loss.
 You can also add a targeted enhancement ‘Just the Eyes’ that will give instant improvement with the use of Purelift device.